 - Deluxe Coffee Works – either in Church St or Roodehek St (they also provide coffee to many other Cape Town coffee spots)

 - Truth Coffee HQ in Buitenkant St. This place was recently named the best coffee shop in the world for it’s cool steampunk design.
 Definitely worth a look.

-- Yours Truly’s new spot in Kloof St – garden setting out front, great vibe and Deluxe coffee is served.
+- Yours Truly’s in Kloof St – garden setting out front, great vibe and Deluxe coffee is served.
 Nuff said.

 How to get around: